 First, I have to be very clear about the timing of this article.
-It’s just after 4 PM on March 15th when I sit down to write this and Valencia’s biggest and loudest festival is underway, but nowhere near its height of the frenzy.
+It’s just after 4 PM on March 15th when I sit down to write this and Spain”s biggest and loudest festival is underway, but nowhere near its height of the frenzy.

 Let’s start with the basic questions:

 Las Fallas is a celebration of spring in all its forms via a technicolor display of wooden puppets and pyrotechnics.
 The custom of burning wood originated from the various bits and pieces being tossed into the flame after a long and cold winter.
 Over time, these pieces became humanized to the form of ‘ninots’ (dolls), which later transformed into the beautiful figures that adorn the streets during the second fortnight of March.